salimehdi/Java-Collections-Revision/README.md

 # Java-Collections-Revision

-`Dont forget to give a start 😆, keep studying !`
+`Dont forget to give a ⭐star 😆, keep studying !`

 ### HashMap
 A `HashMap` stores key-value pairs and uses hashing for efficient storage and retrieval.